Cubans react to end of 'wet foot, dry foot'

 So, she applauded the Obama administration's abrupt end

-to the longstanding policy, known as "wet foot, dry foot."
-The policy encouraged Cubans to risk their lives to seek freedom and enter the US without a visa to become permanent residents, she said.
+to the longstanding policy, known as "wet foot, dry foot," by which the US sent back Cubans intercepted at sea but allowed those who reached land to stay.

+The policy encouraged Cubans to risk their lives to seek freedom and enter the US without a visa to become permanent residents, Vianelo said.

 "It is now up to the new generation, the young Cubans, to liberate themselves from communism the way it's supposed to be done, from inside Cuba," Vianelo said.